quotesquests/Daily-Quotes/README.md

 - **Customization Options:** Tailor the appearance to match your website's style by adjusting width, height, and styles.

-- **No Maintenance Required:** Set it up, and let DailyQuotes handle the rest by fetching content from our source website.
+- **No Maintenance Required:** Set it up, and let Daily Quotes handle the rest by fetching content from our source website.

 == Installation ==

-1. Upload [`dailyquotes`](link-to-github.zip) to the `/wp-content/plugins/` directory.
+1. Upload plugin zip file to the `/wp-content/plugins/` directory.

 2. Activate the plugin through the 'Plugins' menu in WordPress.